neondatabase/website/content/docs/introduction/billing.md

 Written data (GiB) * price per GiB
 ```

+_Written data_ together with _Data transfer_ typically account for about 5% of your monthly cost.

 ## Data transfer

 _Data transfer_ counts the amount of data transferred out of Neon (egress).
 Neon charges for each GiB of data transfer at the egress cost set by the cloud provider.
 Contact [Sales](https://neon.tech/contact-sales) for custom solutions to minimize data transfer costs.